AddisonSigsbury/flame_game/README.md

 A Flutter project for the Klondike Solitaire game.

-My name is Addison Sigsbury, and I am expecting a B because I did sections 1-4.
+My name is Addison Sigsbury, and I am expecting a A because I did sections 1-5.